joerg-pfruender/js-clock/README.md

 Next TODOs:
 -----------

-* fix bug with empty popup
-* auto-hide popup and remove the close button
-* test with several inputs
+* test again with internet explorer
-* test on mobile devices
+* improve handling for mobile devices
-* handle browsers that don't support canvas and internet explorer < 9
 * make it work with other html input types: date-time, local-date-time, untyped

 What won't be done